zeande/ImageCleanup/README.md

 ### Usage

 #### Compress-Images
-This script downscales images in a specified directory.
+This script creates downscaled copies of the images in a specified directory.

 ```
 .\scripts\Compress-Images.ps1 -directoryPath "C:\path\to\images" -maxDimension 1024